-The mass concentration of PM10 particles in Amazonia is close to background in most areas throughout the basin during the wet season.
-Central Amazonia is characterized by a weak influence of anthropogenic emissions and aerosol mass concentrations are low during the wet season - typically 7 μ g m-3; even the most impacted areas do not exceed 10 μ g m-3 due to intensive rain and the corresponding inhibition of biomass burning (Artaxo et al., 2002, Artaxo et al. 2013, Martin et al., 2010).
+The mass concentration of PM{10} particles in Amazonia is close to background in most areas throughout the basin during the wet season.
+Central Amazonia is characterized by a weak influence of anthropogenic emissions and aerosol mass concentrations are low during the wet season - typically 7 μ g m-3; even the most impacted areas do not exceed 10 μ g m-3 due to intensive rain and the corresponding inhibition of biomass burning (Artaxo et al., 2002; Artaxo et al. 2013; Martin et al., 2010).
 Increased mass concentrations may occur due to African dust events that reach the Amazon forest in this season (Talbot et al., 1990; Martin et al., 2010).
-The mass concentration of particles over the Amazon Basin in the wet season is typically around 10 μg m3 in locations that are influenced by biomass burning emissions.
-In the central Amazon, where the influence of biomass burning is less, the mass concentration is even lower.
-However, elevated concentrations may occur due to African dust events that reach the Amazon forest (Martin et al., 2010).
-The highest hourly aerosolPM10 concentration recorded during our entire campaign was around 55 μg m-3 at the ATTO site (5th April), with a daily average of 23 μg m-3 (Figure $\frac{12}{3}$, and often concentrations were well below 10 μ g m-3.
-Previous studies conducted by Worobiec et al. (2007) at a nearby forest site in Balbina, Amazonia, had also detected an abundance of dust particles during the same season (23th-to 29th March 1998).
-Artaxo et al. (2013) observed, only trace levels relatively low concentrations (<0.3 μg m-3) of P, K, and Znsoil dust elements (Al, Si, Ti, Fe) during the wet season in-atthea forest site in central Amazon region.
-These were thought to have a biogenic source Amazonia, but acknowledges episodic concentration increases during periods of influence of particle advection from Africa.
+The highest hourly PM{10} concentration recorded during our entire campaign was around 55 μ g m-3 at the ATTO site (5 April), with a daily average of 23 μ g m-3 (Figure 2).
+Previous studies conducted by Worobiec et al. (2007) at a nearby forest site in Balbina, Amazonia, had also detected an abundance of dust particles during the same season (23 to 29 March 1998).
+Artaxo et al. (2013) observed relatively low concentrations (<0.3 μ g m-3) of soil dust elements (Al, Si, Ti, Fe) during the wet season at a forest site in central Amazonia, but acknowledges episodic concentration increases during periods of influence of particle advection from Africa.